User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 RURAL HEALTH CLINIC |

-Our reconciliation logic appropriately surfaces CMS-HCC gaps and non-CMS-HCC gaps to ensure the Patient Risk dashboard does not display previously closed diagnosis gaps or duplicate diagnoses from different sources or models.
+Our reconciliation logic appropriately surfaces CMS-HCC gaps and non-CMS-HCC gaps to ensure the Diagnosis Gaps dashboard does not display previously closed diagnosis gaps or duplicate diagnoses from different sources or models.

 See the following reconciliation logic details: